Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle generation and numerical sign problem

-In our recent work \cite{ShaoXiong2020}, we have analyzed the bound of stochastic variances and found that the numerical sign problem is actually induced by the splitting technique.
-Although it gives a practical stochastic interpretation to $\pdo$, the splitting of the oscillatory integral ignores the near-cancelation of its high-frequency components, and consequently leads to an exponential increases of errors.
+In our recent work \cite{ShaoXiong2020}, we have analyzed the stochastic variances and found that the numerical sign problem is actually induced by the particle splitting technique.
+Although it gives a practical stochastic interpretation to $\pdo$, the splitting of the oscillatory integral ignores the near-cancelation of its high-frequency components, and consequently leads to an exponential increases of variances.
 The remedy is the stationary phase approximation (SPA) to $\pdo$.
 The leading terms of the asymptotic expansion capture the major contribution of the oscillatory integrals.

 First, we introduce a filter $\lambda_0$ and a ball $B(r)$ with radius $r$, and try to replace the components outside the ball by an integral over a line,

 where the amplitude function reads

 with $\sigma_\ast = (\cos \phi_\ast, \sin \phi_\ast)$ and $\phi_\ast =\textup{atan2}(\frac{x_2 - x_{A,2}}{x_1-x_{A,1}})$.
 One can prove